ripsawridge/ember-site/site/articles/trips/2008/silastr.md

 title: Ski touring with Silas
 date: 2008-3-15
 layout: post
+location: Dürrenstein
 ---

 Silas Wild and his daughter Jen were coming to Austria for weeks of skiing.
-I knew Silas from slide shows back in Seattle, and from reading John Roper's entertaining story about the first ascent of the ``Wildhair Crack" in the Picket Range.
+I knew Silas from slide shows back in Seattle, and from reading John Roper's entertaining story about the first ascent of the "Wildhair Crack" in the Picket Range.
 He is a spare, powerful ball of energy, and it was awesome to have the chance to go skiing with two generations of Wilds.